 Depending the available time slots, you can take a weekly individual class of 30 minutes.

 Vardan Hovanissian is recognised as a specialist in traditional Armenian woodwind instruments.
 The duduk, a double-reed instrument dating from the 5th century BC, reflects the very sound and soul of Armenia, and its warm timbre is increasingly appreciated by audiences all over the world.
 Strongly rooted in traditional Armenian music, Vardan almost naturally creates links with the music of neighboring territories such as Turkey and Syria, and with other European folk and jazz influences.

 Vardan has performed with the National Folk Music Ensemble and bands such as Gandzsar, Marathouk & Ervand Saharouny in Armenia.
 His encounter with Tigran and Yasmin Levy was the catalyst for fruitful collaborations around the world, leading to concerts in Europe, Canada, Australia and Asia with Yasmin Levy, Arax, Hijaz and Blindnote.

-Come and discover this course during the free session on Tuesday 22th of September, from 6 pm to 8 pm.
+Come and discover this course during the free session on Tuesday 21 September 2021, from 6 pm to 8 pm.

 Individual course (8 courses/cycle)

 The time of the individual course is determined in consultation with the teacher.
 Define your class schedule with him before you register.
 Contact Muziekpublique for more information.

 Registration is required from the second course of the cycle.
 Sign up before 1 October 2021 and pay 10 euros less!

 If necessary the teacher can vary the calendar in consultation with the course members.